Styles - Icons

 We use scalable vector graphics (SVG) for icons, rather than images such as PNG.
 SVG are code snippets that you can drop directly into the HTML.

-SVG icons are sharp, flexible, and load quickly - and you can control how they appear, for example their colour, with style sheets (CSS).
+SVG icons are sharp, flexible, and load quickly.
+You can control how they appear, for example their colour, with style sheets (CSS).

 If you're using a server side or templating language, you can include the icons with include 'partials/icons/icon-search.svg'.